Lab 99 Web Design

 A More Complex Example

 These three pieces of information may be included in the body of the article.
-If, however, they are to be displayed separately from the rest of the body text, it may make more sense to place the information in custom fields.
+If, however, you prefer them to be displayed separately from the rest of the body text, it may make more sense to place the information in custom fields.
 Go to Admin then Preferences, and give appropriate names to the custom fields.

-The code you need might be something like this:
+The code for the individual department pages might be something like this:

 <h1>Acme Megacorp: <txp:title /> Department</h1>